wri/Aqueduct30Docker/readme.md

 git pull origin

-# Security
+# Recommanded, add HTTPS Security

-Run on your instance
+Run on your instance (not in docker container)

 openssl req -x509 -nodes -days 365 -newkey rsa:1024 -keyout mykey.key -out mycert.pem

-openssl req -x509 -nodes -days 365 -newkey rsa:1024 -keyout mykey.key -out mycert.pem
+Put the private and public key in folder that matches the patch in your jupyter config file

+if needed change the path in your jupyter config file

+run your container

-Use winscp to copy to your local machine
+copy files to container

+docker run -it -p 8888:8888 testjupyter:v01 bash

+cd /usr/local/bin/